 - Ask around and then choose one.
 If you choose to purchase a curriculum package, accept that you will never use it completely as is.
 And you’ll probably only use about 60% of it at most.

 - Understand that the real curriculum is the one you create when working with your children on a daily basis.
 Not the one you purchase.
 Know that creating your own curriculum plan is a valid option.
-(Want my help?
-Join me for Plan It Out, an online course & group coaching program to help you create your own unique plan.)
+(Want support?
+Come join the Homeschool with Waldorf mentorship community where you get the training, coaching, and planning time you need so you can homeschool with confidence.)

 When things seem to be falling apart, what are the most important things to fit in?
 What’s your “baseline Waldorf”?